Cloud Adoption Transforming Physical Security

 Cloud Adoption Challenges

-Shifting gears and taking an alternate view, while cloud-based physical security sounds great and a compelling investment, stake-holders might want to evaluate perhaps some of the same reasons in addition to others as to why we might not be fully ready to adopt a cloud-based system just yet.
+Shifting gears and taking an alternate view, while cloud-based physical security sounds great and a compelling investment, stake-holders might want to evaluate perhaps some of the same reasons in addition to others as to why we might not be fully ready to adopt cloud-based systems just as yet.
 While the advantages of cloud-based security systems are evident, several challenges and barriers persist for organizations contemplating the transition.
-The most significant concern is cybersecurity.
-According to the same survey (as cited earlier), 34% of respondents identified cybersecurity issues as the primary obstacle to adopting cloud solutions.
+The most significant concern is cybersecurity being identified as the primary obstacle to adopting cloud solutions.
 This apprehension is particularly pronounced among businesses that have traditionally relied on on-premise systems and are cautious about potential vulnerabilities associated with cloud storage.
 The following are some arguments that inhibit the growth of that adoption:

 Not so easy Migration: Transitioning physical security to the cloud is a challenging endeavour, particularly for companies that have invested years in developing their security systems and infrastructure.
 This complex process requires time and incurs additional costs.
 Rushed migrations can heighten the risk of insecure data transfers and compliance issues.
 Nonetheless, companies are increasingly interested in adopting cloud solutions—whether private, public, or hybrid—to take advantage of the benefits offered by the cloud.
 With a surge in available tools designed to facilitate the move to the public cloud, organizations can expect a smoother transition and ongoing support for their operations.